noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 trait AddAnything[T]:
   def add(x: T, y: T): T

-// these are the candidates for a using clause
+// given definitions: these are the candidates for a using clause
-// given definitions must be visible at:
+// must be visible at:
 // ^ the point of the method call, e.g. defined in the same file or imported
 // ^ or in a companion object associated with the context parameter
 // ^ else error is thrown